-I provide holistic life coaching and career counselling from Perth.
+I provide life coaching and career counselling from Perth.
 Focusing on wellness for life and work, this service draws on my experience in existential counselling and stress management.
 The central topics of my practice model are the mainstays of wellbeing – your life purpose, self-acceptance, positive relations with others, personal growth, autonomy and environmental mastery.

 I started life coaching while a PhD student in Applied Philosophy.
 Learning how to create an authentic way of living and philosophical counselling were core topics in that research.
 That study, combined with decades of engagement with existential philosophy, became the foundation for my service.